GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

         env: flex
         runtime: gs://elixir-runtime/elixir.yaml
+        runtime_config:
+          release_app: appengine_example

     This configuration selects the Elixir Runtime, an open source App Engine runtime that knows how to build Elixir and Phoenix applications.
 You can find more information about this runtime at its [Github page](https://github.com/GoogleCloudPlatform/elixir-runtime).
+    The configuration also tells the runtime to build and deploy a Distillery release for the application `appengine_example`.

 2. Run the following command to deploy your app: